cchitsiang/awesome-stars/README.md

 ## C

-- [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - API traffic viewer for Kubernetes enabling you to view all API communication between microservices.
-Think TCPDump and Wireshark re-invented for Kubernetes
+- [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic viewer for Kubernetes providing deep visibility into all API traffic and payloads going in, out and across containers and pods inside a Kubernetes cluster.
+Think TCPDump and Wireshark
 - [chronotruck/FlagPhoneNumber](https://github.com/chronotruck/FlagPhoneNumber) - A formatted phone number UITextField with country flag picker.
 - [woltapp/blurhash](https://github.com/woltapp/blurhash) - A very compact representation of a placeholder for an image.
 - [langhuihui/jessibuca](https://github.com/langhuihui/jessibuca) - Jessibuca是一款开源的纯H5直播流播放器